mrishikreddy/Scholars-Companion-RT16/README.md

-# A Student Thing
+# Scholars Companion

-Welcome to **A Student Thing**, a C-based console application designed to assist students with academic tasks and provide a bit of fun along the way.
+Welcome to **Scholars Companion**, a C-based console application designed to assist students with academic tasks and provide a bit of fun along the way.
 This project, created by Rishik and Anji, offers tools to estimate internal marks, manage attendance, and play a classic Tic-Tac-Toe game against the computer.
 It's a simple yet practical utility for students looking to stay on top of their academic game.

 ## Table of Contents
 - [Features](#features)